• Skip to primary navigation

 Venetian Duck Ragu With Bigoli

 Elegant and flavourful!
+Slow baised duck legs in a rich sauce over a sturdy pasta.
 Perfect to pair with Amarone!

 Author: Carolyn Hetke